Honest Definition of Our Parental Fear

 You can expect resistance.
 Even violence.

 Families of children with neurological diagnoses can have an especially difficult time trying to restrict their children’s screen time use.
-A child with the diagnosis that comes with lack of self-control as a symptom is ready to use anything – even physical force – against the parent to pry the devices out of their hands to get their screen time fix.
+A child with the diagnosis that comes with lack of self-control as a symptom is ready to use anything – even physical force – against the parent, to pry the devices out of their hands to get their “digital drug” fix.
 And sometimes the child in question is a teenager, bigger and stronger than a parent.
 This can get ugly, and it happens more often than we think.

 Tech tantrums (yes, it’s an actual term) by 3-year olds can be cute, 13-year olds – not so much.